Unusual things to do only in Alaska

 - See a highway that has a railroad crossing

-- Visit North Pole and tweet you friends that you just reached North Pole
+- Visit the City of North Pole near Fairanks and tweet you friends that you just reached North Pole

 - See the Santa Claus house in North Pole